SciML/ModelingToolkit.jl/README.md

   to set units or denote a variable as being of higher precision.
 - `subtype`: the main denotation of context.
 Variables within systems are grouped according to their `subtype`.
-- `diff`: the operator objects attached to the variable
+- `diff`: the `Differential` object representing the quantity the variable is differentiated with respect to, or `nothing`
 - `dependents`: the vector of variables on which the current variable is dependent.
 For example, `u(t,x)` has dependents `[t,x]`.
 Derivatives thus require this information in order to simplify down.